hartwork/git-delete-merged-branches/README.md

 # Features

 - Supports deletion of both local and remote branches
-- Detects certain forms of de-facto merges
+- Detects multiple forms of de-facto merges
+  (rebase merges,
-  (certain no-squash rebase merges as well as certain single or range cherry-picks, as recognized by `git cherry`)
+  squash merges (needs `--effort=3`), single or range cherry-picks… leveraging `git cherry`)
 - Supports workflows with multiple release branches, e.g. only delete branches that have been merged to *all* of `master`, `dev`  and `staging`
 - Quick interactive configuration
 - Provider agnostic: Works with GitHub, GitLab and any other Git hosting